 The Bottom Line on How an ATS Works

 Most hiring companies use ATS.
-Acknowledging them and understanding their weaknesses is a sure-fire way to speed up your job search.
+Acknowledging them and following the right strategies is a sure-fire way to get your resume and application noticed.
 Only pursue jobs for which you’re actually a good fit.
 When you find one, take the extra time to craft a resume that emphasizes the same skills and experience found on the job description.
 Facing ATS in the midst of a job search can be daunting, but the only way past them is to be thoughtful and strategic with your resume.

 More About Personal SEO: